sxjczzl/Homebrew-brew/docs/Formula-Cookbook.md

 Homebrew uses Git for downloading updates and contributing to the project.

-Homebrew installs to the `Cellar` and then symlinks some of the installation into `/usr/local` so that other programs can see what's going on.
+Homebrew installs to the `Cellar` and then symlinks some of the installation into `/usr/local` so that other programs can see what’s going on.
 We suggest you `brew ls` a few of the kegs in your Cellar to see how it is all arranged.

 Packages are installed according to their formulae, which live in `/usr/local/Homebrew/Library/Taps/homebrew/homebrew-core/Formula`.
 Check one out a simple one e.g. `brew edit etl` (or [etl](https://github.com/Homebrew/homebrew-core/blob/master/Formula/etl.rb)) or a more advanced one e.g. `brew edit git` (or [Git](https://github.com/Homebrew/homebrew-core/blob/master/Formula/git.rb)).